 I´m sorry I could get only a picture of the empty outside of the organ, but I think, the wood-work over it should be made by Balthasar Sangalli too - working with wood and "laque" were his speciality.

 later Karl Sangalli fought as West Prussian Ulan (lance rider)

 (supervision of securances) in Berlin and became my grand-grandmother like this.
 More to her here (in German).

 Pictures below: On the left Franz San Galli hunting, centrally "his wife", (I do hope that of Franz and not that of Robert), to the picture on the right side I red Robert San Galli - suddenly without hair and in a different position, if its true I think with his wife (watch her portrait above)

 Franz San Galli had settled down with family and factory in the Ligovka - quarter near the center of St. Petersburg.
 Here his estate (Ligovsky) Prospekt 62.
 At the left the house to live im next to the park, at the right side the former office building.

+Nine years after his emigration to Saint Petersburg he married and foundet his own enterprise.
+First he built mostly metal covers for fireplaces and bathtubs.
 During the first years in spite of all efforts he didn´t make much money; but even now he let his yougest brother Robert San Galli follow him (the doughter of that brother got my grand-grandmother, more (in German) here).

 Only since he had sold the first low pressure water heating of russia to the Tzar and was recommmendet by the imperial administration his enterprise grew and got bigger and bigger; he built bridges, sold more to the emperial court and declaired: "I ´m a mill owner in Russia, known on the whole empire, and if they call the best names, my name is spoken too."
 With him I´m related by my grand-grand-grandfather, youngest brother of Franz - he died no earlier than 1920 after the Revolution, in exteme misery.